aserowy/tmux.nvim/README.md

 Copy sync uses tmux buffers as master clipboard for `*`, `+`, `unnamed`, and `0` - `9` registers.
 The sync does NOT rely on temporary files and works just with the given tmux api.
 Thus, making it less insecure :).
 The feature enables a nvim instace overarching copy/paste process! dd in one nvim instace, switch to the second and p your deletes.

-This has some downsites, on really slow machines, calling registers or pasting can produce minimal input lag by syncing registers in advance to ensure the correctness of state.
+This has some downsites, on really slow machines, calling registers or pasting will eventually produce minimal input lag by syncing registers in advance to ensure the correctness of state.

+To redirect copies (and deletes) to clipboard, tmux must have the capability to do so.
+The plugin will just set -w on set-buffer.
+If your tmux need more configuration check out [tmux-yank](https://github.com/tmux-plugins/tmux-yank) for an easy setup.

 bug - at start tmux add space before